qimaqi/ShapeSplats-Gaussian-MAE/DATA.md

    Replace `<Your Hugging Face Token>` with your personal access token from Hugging Face.

 3. **Process the Dataset**
    After downloading the dataset, you will find multiple `.zip` files in the target folder.
 Use the provided script `./scripts/unzip_shapesplat.sh` to extract all the files.
+Update the script with the following values:
+   - `<SOURCE_DIR>`: Path to the folder where the downloaded `.zip` files are located.
+   - `<DEST_DIR>`: Path to the folder where you want the data to be extracted.

    The extracted files will follow the structure below, with all .ply files named in the format: `< {category_id}-{object_id}.ply>`.

    ```
    shapesplat_ply